KhushwantR/Twitter-Project/README.md

 Website URL: https://twitter-links.herokuapp.com/

 This Django based Web application uses Twitter Api Tweepy for authentication and also provides the following functionalities:
-1. Shows all the Tweets of Users home timeline that have URL in them, after the user sign-in.
+1. Shows all the Tweets of User's home timeline that have URL in them, after the user sign-in.
 2. Computes and shows the Top Twitter user who has shared the most links based on the home timeline of the users who signed in on this app.
 3. Computes and shows a list of Top Domains which were shared by users based on the home timeline of the users who signed in on this app.